Alibaba Group Holding Limited (BABA) Stock Analysis

 What does Alibaba Group Holding Limited do?

-Alibaba operates digital e-commerce marketplaces (Taobao, Tmall, AliExpress, Lazada), wholesale platforms (1688.com, Alibaba.com), and cloud computing services.
-The company connects merchants and consumers in China and internationally, earning revenue through commissions, advertising, and cloud subscriptions.
+Alibaba operates digital e-commerce marketplaces (Taobao, Tmall, AliExpress, Lazada), cloud infrastructure services, and digital payment systems.
+The company connects merchants and consumers across China and internationally, and generates revenue from transaction fees, advertising, cloud subscriptions, and logistics services.

-What are the main risks of owning BABA stock?
+What are the main risks to Alibaba's business?

 How profitable is Alibaba?